 Never mind New York pizza or Chicago deep dish, Parkway Pizza in South Minneapolis say that they make "Minneapolis Style Pizza".
 That means local cheese, handmade sauce, hand ground and seasoned sausage, and the cheese on the top of the toppings.
 The menu isn't as wide or as wild as the gourmet pizza restaurants, but they do classic pizzas very well.
 Perfect when you want sausage and mushrooms, not mock duck or balsamic vinegar.

 Neapolitan style pizza means thin, crispy crust, and highly traditional ingredients.
 The tomatoes and mozzarella cheese are high quality and the extra toppings are pure Italian in style.
 Neapolitan pizza is cooked very quickly at a high temperature for crispy crust and maximum flavor.
-There are five Punch Pizza restaurants in the Twin Cities, so if you are in Minneapolis or St. Paul there's probably a convenient one, handy since they don't deliver.
-But, brushing off the notion of pizza as late night food, they all close far too early at 10 p.m.
+There are 12 Punch Pizza restaurants, so if you are in Minneapolis or St. Paul there's probably a convenient one.
+But, brushing off the notion of pizza as late night food, they all close far too early at 9:30 or 10 p.m.
 Maybe the cooks need their sleep to produce such fine pizza?

 Probably what an alien would make when faced with a selection of pizza toppings.
 Galactic Pizza offers interesting combinations include pizzas with vodka and hemp, a shroom pizza (a variety of regular mushrooms) and a pizza with only Minnesota-produced toppings.
 The pizzas are good but it's even better to get delivery for the cutesy electric delivery cars, and delivery drivers dressed as superheros.

 This North Loop pizza place makes coal-fired pizza. you have to visit Black Sheep for crispy excellent crusts and classic Italian toppings.